Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Discussions

+We establish the agreement of our results with the experimental observations reported in Ref. \cite{chowdhury2021} in terms of Figure \ref{fig10} (to be compared with Figure 3(c) of Ref. \cite{chowdhury2021}), wherein we map out the thermal phase diagram in the $W-T$ plane in terms of the dc conductivity $\sigma_{dc}$.
+The generic features captured by our calculations are in excellent agreement with those of the experimental observations on 2D TMD.
+This allows us to conclude that the numerical approach used in our work is versatile and is suitable to capture the generic features of IMT in 2D frustrated Mott insulators.

-IMT and the emergent metal are closely related to the spatial inhomogeneity of the underlying phase.
-The role of spatial inhomogeneity was brought into focus by the advent of imaging techniques with nanoscale resolution, the most compelling example being VO$_{2}$.
+Note that the IMT and the emergent NFL metal are closely related to the spatial inhomogeneity of the underlying phase.
+The role of spatial inhomogeneity was brought into focus by the advent of imaging techniques with nanoscale resolution, the most compelling example being VO$_{2}$ \cite{keilmann2007}.
 Near field infrared scanning spectroscopy on VO$_{2}$ thin films and microcrystals showed spatial proliferation of metallic and insulating ``puddles'' in presence of disorder, arising out of local fluctuations \cite{keilmann2007,basov2009,raschke2015,wolf2013}.
 The corresponding transport signatures are expectedly non trivial as the scattering properties now vary locally.
-Signatures of NFL have also been realized recently in TMD heterostructures such as, MoTe$_{2}$/WSe$_{2}$ Moire superlattices \cite{chowdhury2021} and twisted bilayer WSe$_{2}$ \cite{pashupathy2021}.
-Transport measurements across doping and interaction tuned continuous metal-insulator transition in these systems have shown deviation of low temperature resistivity from $\rho \propto T^{2}$ behavior.

 Theoretical investigation of this rather complex phenomena of IMT requires one to take into account the fluctuations originating from disorder and thermal effects, a goal most of the powerful numerical techniques fail to achieve.
 In a recent work, an extension of DMFT technique (statistical-DMFT) has been employed to address this issue on a square lattice, at finite temperatures \cite{miranda2020}.
-Geometric frustration further complicates the problem since standard numerical techniques such as DQMC cannot be used owing to the fermionic sign problem, while Hartree-Fock mean field theory by construction is applicable at T=0 only.
-Our work presented in this letter provides a breakthrough to this computational bottleneck and put forward an efficient numerical tool at reasonable computational expense.
+Geometric frustration further complicates the problem since standard numerical techniques such as DQMC cannot be used owing to the fermionic sign problem, while the Hartree-Fock mean field theory by construction is applicable at $T=0$ only.
+Our work presented in this paper provides an efficient numerical tool at reasonable computational expense.
 Access to large system sizes, real space correlators and real frequency dependent properties provide the edge to our approach over the existing ones.